Skip to content Skip to footer navigation

 These use denatured ethanol (methylated spirits) which doesn't give off dangerous fumes such as carbon monoxide when burned (though it does give off water vapour and carbon dioxide).
 So these burners don't need vents or flues, or a gas or electrical connection.

 They're comparable in heating capacity and efficiency to an unflued gas heater, and typically cost a few hundred dollars.
 However, they're more expensive to run – one litre of fuel, costing about $6, will give roughly 90 minutes to two hours burning on a high setting.
-The same amount of heating with gas would cost around 50c.
+The same amount of heating with gas would cost around 50 cents.

 Decorative alcohol-fuelled burners were temporarily banned years ago following a long list of serious burn injuries and fire incidents, but they can now be sold as long as they meet the specified decorative alcohol-fuelled device safety standard.
-Under this standard, table top burners (devices weighing less than 8kg or with a footprint less than 900cm2) are not allowed.
-Freestanding and fixed devices must pass a stability test, have a flame arrester or automatic fuel pump system and be labelled with warnings about refuelling hazards.
+Under this standard, tabletop burners (devices weighing less than 8kg or with a footprint less than 900cm2) are not allowed.

 Many models have open flames, so you need to take the same care around them as with an open wood fireplace, and you also need to be careful when handling the fuel.
 A number of people have been burned by them through mishandling, hence the ban and safety standard mentioned above.